• Home

 Niacinamide: An antioxidant that helps to both repair and maintain a healthy skin barrier.
 It helps the skin to produce it’s own antioxidants.
 In high doses it can be used to treat acne.
 In these high doses though, it can be irritating.
 So don’t go overboard during the skin barrier repair stage with niacinamide.
 A small amount in your moisturizer is great, but avoid high dose serums and treatments at this time.

 The moisturizer I recommend to repair the skin barrier is Bioderma Atoderm Intensive Baume.
-This moisturizer is great for any type of eczema flare up or even rosacea.
-It checks the boxes above and is fragrance free.
-Once the skin barrier is repaired, you may find this moisturizer to be too heavy for the face.
-But in the beginning it is necessary and not too much.
-I recommend Bioderma Atoderm Cream for a maintenance lotion once the eczema flare up is gone.
-See recommendations below for oily vs dry skin.
+This moisturizer is great for any type of eczema flare-up or even rosacea.
+It checks the boxes above and is fragrance-free.
+If your skin is oily, once the skin barrier is repaired, you may find this moisturizer to be too heavy for the face.
+But in the beginning, it is necessary and not too much.
+It is fine to use on the body all of the time.
+If your face is dry, you can use the baume all the time.
+See my recommendation below for oily skin.

 Below are the two products i recommend to repair the skin barrier and get you through the steroid cream WITHDRAWAL period:

-Once you feel you no longer need this on the face, you could switch to The Ordinary Natural Moisturizing Factors + HA (for oily skin, face only) or Bioderma Atoderm Cream (for dry skin, face.
-Can be used on that body for maintenance as well).
-This is only once your skin barrier is repaired and you are not having any flare ups.
-Also you’d find your face to be somewhat oily from the Bioderma Atoderm Baume.
+My oily skin recommendation is The Ordinary Natural Moisturizing Factors + HA .
+This is only once your skin barrier is repaired, and you are not having any flare-ups.
+Also, you’d find your face to be somewhat oily from the Bioderma Atoderm Baume.
+It is also approved by the National Eczema Association.

-Always use Bioderma Atoderm Baume and the Triage Xemose Cleansing Soothing Oil as needed when you feel a flareup wanting to start or any signs of irritation on the face or body.
+use Bioderma Atoderm Baume and Intensive Gel Moussant as needed when you feel a flare-up wanting to start, or any signs of irritation on the face or body.
+Doing this immediately will get control of the skin barrier before it is too far gone, hopefully preventing the need for steroid creams.

 Step 3: Avoid Foods That Cause Gut Imbalances or Lengthen Withdrawal Time